sonianb/world-of-flags/README.md

 ## How to play
 - Visit the [deployed site](https://world-of-flags.netlify.app/).
 - Submit your answer and see if it's correct.
 Click 'next' to continue the game.
 - If you don't know the answer, click 'Give up'.
-You'll see the answer but, you'll lose a life.
+You'll see the answer, but you'll lose a life.

 ## User Journey
 - User should see a random flag on their screen